2018 UPPLI Class

-The Leadership Institute will give elected officials the opportunity to gain a better understanding of real estate and land use fundamentals by focusing on leadership, integrated problem solving, public/private collaboration and peer-to-peer learning.
+UrbanPlan Public Leadership Institute (UPPLI) gives elected officials the opportunity to gain a better understanding of real estate and land use fundamentals by focusing on leadership, integrated problem solving, public/private collaboration and peer-to-peer learning.

-Modeled in part after the Daniel Rose Center Fellowship Program, a ULI National public leadership training and professional development program offered to newly elected mayors of major U.S. cities, UPPLI will bring that similar opportunity to City Councilors, Selectmen and Aldermen throughout New England.
+Modeled in part after the Daniel Rose Center Fellowship Program, a ULI National public leadership training and professional development program offered to newly elected mayors of major U.S. cities, UPPLI bring similar opportunities to City Councilors, Selectmen, and Aldermen throughout New England.

-With a goal of building ongoing relationships, ULI Boston/New England will engage the ULPPI participants for a full year, including complimentary membership with access to other programming and professional development opportunities.
+With a goal of building ongoing relationships, ULI Boston/New England will engage the ULPPI participants for a full year, with access to other programming and professional development opportunities.